Medications for Hypothyroidism

 If you are elderly or have a heart condition, your doctor will start with a lower dose.
 This will give your body a chance to get used to the higher thyroid hormone level.
 After you have reached normal levels of TSH, your doctor may want to see you at least twice a year to make sure your levels continue to be normal.
 Thyroid blood levels can get higher or lower over time.
 It may be necessary to increase or decrease the dosage of medication.

-You may begin to feel better within one to two weeks after you start taking medication.
-It may take some people three to six months after your blood levels are normal before you really feel well.
+You may begin to feel better within 1-2 weeks after you start taking medication.
+It may take some people 3-6 months after your blood levels are normal before you really feel well.
 You must keep taking levothyroxine.
 It is the only way to manage the condition.
 Remember to take your thyroid medication on an empty stomach with a full glass of water.
 Calcium, iron, soy, and multivitamins in the stomach will interfere with its absorption.

 Liothyronine (T3) is a very short-acting thyroid hormone.
 It is not prescribed as often as levothyroxine (T4).
 This medication is often given to patients after their thyroid is removed surgically for thyroid cancer.
 It is sometimes prescribed along with levothyroxine in a few select cases.